oribermudez/hasMutationDna/readme.md

 ### Installing

 1.- Clone the repo and install the node modules. <br />
-Your can do that by typing `npm i` whithin the project folder on your terminal. <br />
+You can do that by typing `npm i` whithin the project folder on your terminal. <br />

 2.- I have created a test user in order for you to play with the app: